FunForks/Merge_Conflict/README.md

    * Leave the banner image as it is
    * Change the header
    * Change the list to a numbered list
-7. Run `git status` to see which files have changed
+13. Run `git diff` to see which files have been edited
-8. Run `git diff` to see which files have been edited
+14. Run `git status` to see which files have changed
-9. Use `git add .` to add your changes to git's staging area
+15. Use `git add .` to add your changes to git's staging area
-10. Use `git commit` to commit your changes (but read [this](https://github.com/DCIForks/E07/wiki/Good-git-commit-messages:-using-VS-Code-as-your-git-editor) first).
+16. Use `git commit` to commit your changes (but read [this](https://github.com/DCIForks/E07/wiki/Good-git-commit-messages:-using-VS-Code-as-your-git-editor) first).
-11. When writing the commit message:
+17. When writing the commit message:
    * Refer to the output of the `git status` and `git diff`
    * Create a short descriptive title
    * Provide details of all the changes that you have made as bullet points